4GeeksAcademy/react-tutorial-exercises/exercises/02.1-your-first-component/README.md

 # `02.1` Your first component

-When you create functions that output HTML, JSX will let you treat them as **"Components"**, basically they will become your own custom HTML tags.
+When you create functions that return HTML, JSX will let you treat them as **"Components"**, basically they will become your own custom HTML tags.

 ## Creating our first Component